MatejTymes/JavaFixes/README.md

         val expectedPayment = monthlyInterest.descaleTo(2, RoundingMode.UP)
 ```

 * handy constants - one of the confusing thing about `BigDecimal` for newcomers is what is the difference between scale and precision.
-To ease the understanding Decimal provides readable constants on the `Scale` and `Precision` classes:
+To ease the understanding Decimal provides some readable constants on the `Scale` and `Precision` classes:

 ```Java
         d("123.4698").descaleTo(_2_Decimal_Places);  // = 123.46